codeforamerica/recordtrac/readme/admin.md

 Content should only be removed or edited if sensitive or confidential information is revealed.
 If this happens, you should:

-* Save a copy of the original message.
-(This will have to be done outside of RecordTrac.
-There is no way to hide a message from public view.)
 * Edit the message to indicate why it needs to be removed.
 * Notify the requester why their post or answer was removed.
 * Provide guidance to the requester on how they can get the record they need.